Musonda-Katai/kataimusonda-daily-reports/README.md

 # kataimusonda-daily-reports
-This repository contains my daily reports for PyPro-SCiDaS coourse.
+This repository contains my daily reports for PyPro-SCiDaS course.